Daniel-Brum/Unity-Style-Guide/README.md

 Try to not use verbs such as `isRunning`.
 Verbs tend to lead to complex states.

 ###### Boolean Complex States
 Do not use booleans to represent complex and/or dependent states.
 This makes state adding and removing complex and no longer easily readable.
-Use an enumeration instead.
+Use a ScriptableObject enum or an enum.

 Example: When defining a weapon, do **not** use `isReloading` and `isEquipping` if a weapon can't be both reloading and equipping.
-Define an enumeration named `WeaponState` and use a variable with this type named `WeaponState` instead.
+Define an enumeration or [ScriptableObject enum](https://www.youtube.com/watch?v=raQ3iHhE_Kk) named `WeaponState` and use a variable with this type named `WeaponState` instead.
 This makes it far easier to add new states to weapons.

 ##### Enums
 Enums use PascalCase and use singular names for enums and their values.
 Exception: bit field enums should be plural.
 Enums can be placed outside the class space to provide global access.
+Prefer using [ScritableObject enums](https://www.youtube.com/watch?v=raQ3iHhE_Kk) instead of C# enumerations as they're far more extensible.

 Example:
 ```